Blackpool Greyhound Stadium

-Blackpool Greyhound Stadium was a greyhound track in Blackpool, Lancashire.
-It is not to be confused with the Blackpool Squires Gate Greyhound Stadium, a short-lived track that was nearby to the south.
+Blackpool Greyhound Stadium was a greyhound racing track in Blackpool, Lancashire, England.
+It was opened in 1927 and closed in 1964.
+It was also the home ground of rugby league club Blackpool Borough.

 Origins and opening

 Blackpool had emerged as a holiday destination by the turn of the 20th century and between the two world wars established itself as one of the leading seaside resorts in England.
 The subsequent growth of the town resulted in endless forms of entertainment being created for over eight million visitors per year.
 Greyhound racing was introduced to Britain in 1926 and the newly formed company the British Greyhounds Sports Club (Blackpool) Ltd purchased land on the east side of St Annes Road, south of Highfield Road in order to construct a new greyhound stadium.

 In addition the Blackpool Trotting Track and Highfield Road Sports Club was built by Charles Smith who had also purchased land south of the Highfield Road and it would sit next door on the northeast side of the greyhound track.

 The stadium opened on the Saturday afternoon of 30 July in front of the 5,000 spectators.
 The six race card included one hurdle race with all races over the 500 yards distance, the first race was won by Carrow Boy at 3-1 odds in a time of 31.25 secs.
 The local press mistakenly advertised the meeting being at the Squires Gate racecourse instead of St Annes Road.
 The racing was initially held under National Greyhound Racing Club (NGRC) rules.